 - Commenting: The easiest way to mark entries as memories is enabling commenting for your journal.
-Site scheme comment pages (used by S1 users and S2 users without custom comment pages) have a small blue toolbar with several buttons, including a small red heart with a plus sign in the upper left corner.
+Site scheme comment pages (used by S1 users and S2 users without custom comment pages) have a small blue toolbar with several buttons, including a small bookmark sign.

 Memory Security Levels